mrcloudmustache/aws-solutions-architect/compute.md

 * A service?
 * Load balancer

+## EKS
+* A managed kubernetes service
+* Creates master nodes for you
+* Handles scaling and backups
+* User is responsible for the worker nodes
+ * Slef managed nodes - admin manually provisions ec2 instances,
+ * Managed node group - automated provisioning of ec2 nodes EKS optimized images, node is part of autoscaling group managed by EKS
+ * Fargate - Will create worker nodes on demand.
+Fully managed by AWS.

 ## CloudTrail
 * API activity is logged to a CloudTrail Event
 * Logs management events by default.
 Data events are optional.